-Still, studies have shown during MRI scans, that the same areas of the brain get activated when we are confronted with statements that are contradicting our current beliefs.
+Still, studies have shown during MRI scans that the same areas of the brain get activated when we are confronted with statements that are contradicting our current beliefs.

 You probably experienced it yourself: if you get a request for a change in the code for something that you are neutral about (or even agree with), it is easy for you to control your emotions and to take the feedback.
 This kind of code review feedback feels nice, friendly and collaborative.

-Well, as an engineer your answer might be, of course, we just find out who is right and who is wrong.
+Well, as an engineer, your answer might be, of course, we just find out who is right and who is wrong.
 Then, the correct solution wins.

 But, more importantly, each conflict is always about relationships.
 And the impact of the conflict on the relationship is at least as important as the solution itself, if not more.

 Well, it all starts that we have to get over the flight or fight reaction.
 The good thing about code reviews is that they are often asynchronous.
-So, you can just wait a little bit to let your brain calm down.
+So, you can just wait for a little to let your brain calm down.
 Once your amygdala stops firing, you have more access to your rational brain.

-This Oatmeal comic illustration of this phenomenon nicely.
+This Oatmeal comic illustrates this phenomenon nicely.

-Anyway, this effect takes place and is also linked to our friend, the amygdala.
+Anyway, this effect is also linked to our friend, the amygdala.
 The bad news is you can not get rid of your amygdala.
 The good news is, giving it some time to calm down, as mentioned before, and being aware of this effect can help you get to a state of openness and willingness to learn.

 Why does your colleague think this isn’t a good idea?
 What are the advantages and disadvantages of the alternative solution?
-And so on.

 I prepared an exclusive Code Review e-Book for my e-mail subscribers packed with code review best practices and case studies.
 Get the 20-page insights to code reviews now.
 Not a subscriber yet?
 Just sign-up.